 - (e) in the case of (a) and (b), by reference to the risk-weights allocated to the assets sold/to be purchased or the obligor of these assets, as the case requires; - (f) in the case of (c), as 100% (i.e. the risk-weight for equities); and - (g) in the case of (d), by reference to the risk-weight of the relevant reference obligation.
-The risk-weights of credit derivative contracts which provide credit protection to a basket of exposures should be determined as follows: - (i) where the credit derivative contract sold is a first-to-default credit derivative contract - - (A) if the contract has an issue specific rating, the reporting institution should allocate to the contract the risk-weight, or deduct the contract from its core and supplementary capitals, as determined by mapping the rating to a scale of credit quality grades as specified under the standardized (securitization) approach (see section 237 of the BCR); - (B) if the contract does not have an issue specific rating, the reporting institution should allocate to the contract a risk-weight which is equal to the sum of the risk-weights of the reference obligations in the basket of reference obligations specified in the contract, subject to a maximum of 1,250%. - (ii) where the credit derivative contract sold is a second-to-default credit derivative contract - - (A) if the contract has an issue specific rating, the reporting institution should allocate to the contract the risk-weight, or deduct the contract from its core and supplementary capitals, as determined by mapping the rating to a scale of credit quality grades as specified under the standardized (securitization) approach (see section 237 of the BCR);
+The risk-weights of credit derivative contracts which provide credit protection to a basket of exposures should be determined as follows: - (i) where the credit derivative contract sold is a first-to-default credit derivative contract - - (A) if the contract has an issue specific rating, the reporting institution should allocate to the contract the risk-weight as determined by mapping the rating to a scale of credit quality grades as specified under the STC(S) approach (see section 237 of the BCR); - (B) if the contract does not have an issue specific rating, the reporting institution should allocate to the contract a risk-weight which is equal to the sum of the risk-weights of the reference obligations in the basket of reference obligations specified in the contract, subject to a maximum of 1,250%. - (ii) where the credit derivative contract sold is a second-to-default credit derivative contract - - (A) if the contract has an issue specific rating, the reporting institution should allocate to the contract the risk-weight as determined by mapping the rating to a scale of credit quality grades as specified under the STC(S) approach (see section 237 of the BCR);

-- (B) if the contract does not have an issue specific rating, the reporting institution should allocate to the contract a risk-weight which is equal to the sum of the risk-weights of the reference obligations in the basket of reference obligations specified in the contract, but excluding the reference obligation which carries the lowest risk-weight, subject to a maximum of 1,250%. - (iii) where the credit derivative contract sold is some other subsequent-todefault credit derivative contract, the same principle set out in (ii), with all necessary modifications, applies to the contract. - (iv) where the credit derivative contract sold provides credit protection proportionately to the reference obligations in the basket as specified in the contract, the reporting institution should calculate the risk-weight of its exposure to the contract by taking the weighted average of the risk-weights attributable to the reference obligations in the basket in accordance with the following formula:
+- (B) if the contract does not have an issue specific rating, the reporting institution should allocate to the contract a risk-weight which is equal to the sum of the risk-weights of the reference obligations in the basket of reference obligations specified in the contract, but excluding the reference obligation which carries the lowest risk-weight, subject to a maximum of 1,250%. - (iii) where the credit derivative contract sold is some other subsequent-todefault credit derivative contract, the same principle set out in (ii), with all necessary modifications, applies to the contract. - (iv) where the credit derivative contract sold provides credit protection proportionately to the reference obligations in the basket specified in the contract, the reporting institution should calculate the risk-weight of its exposure to the contract by taking the weighted average of the riskweights attributable to the reference obligations in the basket in accordance with the following formula: